tinacms/tina.io/content/blog/simple-markdown-blog-nextjs.md

 git clone https://github.com/tinalabs/brevifolia-next-2023
 ```

-Enter the project folder, and launch the following command to install the dependencies and launch the Mardkown-based Next.js blog app:
+Enter the project folder, and launch the following command to install the dependencies and launch the Markdown-based Next.js blog app:

 ```
 cd brevifolia-next-2023